qdrant/landing_page/qdrant-landing/content/articles/modern-sparse-neural-retrieval.md

 ## Key Takeaways: When to Choose Sparse Neural Models for Retrieval
 Sparse Neural Retrieval makes sense:

-- In areas where keyword matching is crucial, and yet BM25 is not enough for the initial retrieval, so semantical matching (synonyms, homonyms, etc) adds a lot of value.
-For example, in medical, academic and legal fields, e-commerce with brand names and serial numbers.
-Dense retrievers are prone to return a lot of false positives in retrieved results, and sparse neural retrieval narrows this false positive set down.
+- In areas where keyword matching is crucial but BM25 is insufficient for initial retrieval, semantic matching (e.g., synonyms, homonyms) adds significant value.
+This is especially true in fields such as medicine, academia, law, and e-commerce, where brand names and serial numbers play a critical role.
+Dense retrievers tend to return many false positives, while sparse neural retrieval helps narrow down these false positives.

-- As a valuable option for scaling.
-Sparse Neural Retrieval might be a good option for working with large datasets since exact matching using an inverted index could be fast (depending on your data).
+- Sparse neural retrieval can be a valuable option for scaling, especially when working with large datasets.
+It leverages exact matching using an inverted index, which can be fast depending on the nature of your data.

-- If you’re using traditional retrieval systems.
-Sparse Neural Retrieval is compatible with them while bridging the semantic gap.
+- If you’re using traditional retrieval systems, sparse neural retrieval is compatible with them and helps bridge the semantic gap.